A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Content strategy is the planning, development, and management of content—written, visual, or audio—to achieve business objectives.

-As there’s a lot of research and planning involved, content strategy services are definitely not cheap.
+As there’s a lot of research and planning involved, content strategy services are not cheap.

-Depending on the nature and the size of your business, the cost of a basic content strategy for small business websites can be $1,000 while a comprehensive strategy for a medium-size business can go up to $25,000.
+Depending on the nature and the size of your business, the cost of a basic content strategy for small business websites can range between $5,000 and $10,000 per month.

 Content Writing